HareChaser/RTSSFrameLimiter/README.md

 # RTSS Frame Limiter

-RTSSFrameLimiter is a simple UI tool that uses `rtss-cli` to set a frame rate limit for games.
+RTSS Frame Limiter is a simple UI tool that uses `rtss-cli` to set a frame rate limit for games.

 ![alt text](https://i.imgur.com/oldZIHd.png)